-Say you are an entrepreneur, who started a corporation, with a few closely known members as the shareholders.
+Say you are an entrepreneur, who started a corporation with a few closely known members as the shareholders.
 The profit or loss of the Company is borne by these people.
-As the company continues to mature, and the Company starts seeing the growth potential, any Company head would think of making their business even bigger.
-To make it even bigger, to achieve greater heights, you will need a huge capital investment.
+As the Company continues to mature and is seen to have growth potential, any Company head would think of making the business even bigger.
+To make it even bigger, to achieve greater heights, you will need huge capital investment.
 And you cannot rely on the banks every time.

 This is when you should start contemplating on the pros and cons of making an Initial Public Offer.

 When a private company sells securities to the public in the form of shares for the very first time, it is known as the initial public offering.

 This is the chief reason d'être for a company going public.
 The company may need money to clear off debts, invest in research and development, expand the existing unit, improve infrastructure, and for many such reasons that help in the future development.

 The employees, the stakeholders, and the venture capitalists would have put their sweat and blood for the company to achieve considerable success.
 The company would have paid them in the form of equities.
 When the company goes public, it is the time when they start reaping benefits in the form of cash.

 When a public company enters into a deal for a merger or an acquisition with smaller competitors, the terms of the deal usually include shares.
 This makes cash flow to the smaller companies smooth and effective.

 Going public gives a company visibility and credibility.
 The public companies should be better professionally managed, and fiscal data should be more transparent as they have to report it to SEBI periodically.
 Hence, to the world, the company looks more credible.

 Selling a company's equities to the public will generate a lot of liquidity and capital, which can be used for a better future of the company.
 Hence, the company will be in a more stable financial situation to apply for loans or to negotiate the terms of loans.